Categories

 Microsoft Excel

-Today, every employer expects that you have some advance knowledge of Microsoft Excel, though it may not be the primary function of your job.
-Advanced excel skills can certainly boost your chances to grab that vacancy.
-We have selected the Five commonly asked Excel questions in Job interviews:
+Today, every employer expects that you have some advanced knowledge of Microsoft Excel, though it may not be the primary function of your job.
+Advanced Excel skills can certainly boost your chances of grabbing that vacancy.
+We have selected the five commonly asked Excel questions in Job interviews:

 1: What is a Vlookup?

-Vertical Lookup or Vlookup is an Excel function which retrieves or finds the value a specific data from a big list of data organized in a table array.
+Vertical Lookup, or VLOOKUP, is an Excel function that retrieves a specific value from a large dataset organised in a table array.
 It is a lookup formula which allows you to fetch data based on a criterion.

 The vlookup syntax looks like this: